ebeets96/Cryptography-Functions/README.md

 Input: `"aaabbcefhi"`

 Output: `{'a': 3, 'b': 2, 'c': 1, 'd': 0, 'e': 1, 'f': 1, 'g': 0, 'h': 1, 'i': 1, 'j': 0, 'k': 0 ...}`

+## `findShift(input, output)`
+This takes two single-character strings as input.
+It returns the shift that must occur in order to turn the input to the output.
+Essentially the distance between the two characters.

+### Example
+Input: `c`, `f`
+Output: `2`